-GEOS is a disk-based "Graphic Environment Operating System" for the Commodore C64 and Commodore C128 computers.
+GEOS is a disk-based "Graphic Environment Operating System" for the Commodore C64 and C128 computers.
 To speed up the boot process and the task of switching between programs on a Commodore C128, parts GEOS can be put into a 32KB ROM.
 This ROM can then be installed into the internal function ROM slot U36.

 This is the text from the original readme by the creator of the ROM:

 "Burn one of these files into a 32k EPROM and insert it into the U36 socket in C128.
 You can bypass its execution by holding the RUN/STOP or C= key during power-up or reset.
-It will drop you into the machine monitor (C128 mode, exit by 'x') or into C64 mode.
+It will drop you into the machine monitor (C128 mode, exit by 'x') or C64 mode.

 There are three versions: